fgouteroux/terraform-provider-mimir/docs/resources/rule_group_recording.md

 ### Optional

-- `evaluation_delay` (String) The duration by which to delay the execution of the recording rule.
+- `query_offset` (String) The duration by which to delay the execution of the recording rule.
 - `interval` (String) Recording Rule group interval
 - `namespace` (String) Recording Rule group namespace
 - `source_tenants` (List of String) Allows aggregating data from multiple tenants while evaluating a rule group.